vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 set by the Oracle for particular pair of RA and the asset of collateral.
 The encoding of these integers is different, though.

 One of the numbers is the 'current price level' (:m:`P_{cur}`).
-It represents current RA price.
+It represents the current RA price.
 The relation of 'price level' and the 'price ratio' is described above in the "`Price representation`_" section.
 It is encoded as a low-endian 64-bit *signed* integer.

 The other number is the 'time of signature creation' (:m:`t_{sig}`).
-It can be measured in any integral units, as long as the Oracle uses the units consistently and the Issuer can calculate the time of the contract setup (:m:`t_{setup}`) represented in that units.
+It can be measured in any integral unit, as long as the Oracle uses the units consistently and the Issuer can calculate the time of the contract setup (:m:`t_{setup}`) represented in that units.
 It is encoded as a low-endian 32-bit *unsigned* integer

 The 'price data block' is the concatenation of these two integers, and its length is 12 bytes.
 :m:`t_{sig}` is at the start of this block, :m:`P_{cur}` is at the end of this block.

-The Oracle's pubkey that attests the 'price data block' is expected to be unique for each combination of {RA, asset of collateral, :m:`S_{P}`}.
+The Oracle's pubkey that attests to the 'price data block' is expected to be unique for each combination of {RA, asset of collateral, :m:`S_{P}`}.

-The covenant could also restrict the destination address and the amount of the collateral, as a protection measure for the event when both Issuer's key and the Oracle's key are compromised.
+The covenant could also restrict the destination address and the amount of the collateral as a protection measure for the event when both the Issuer's key and the Oracle's key are compromised.
-Such restriction will allow to send the collateral only to the pre-determined address that can be controlled by a separate key that is held in cold storage, for example.
+Such restriction will allow sending the collateral only to the pre-determined address that can be controlled by a separate key that is held in cold storage, for example.

 For simplicity reasons, collateral amount and address restriction is not included in the description of this Liquidation covenant case, and is not implemented in the covenant code below.

 Note that the covenant does not need to have the check for :m:`P_{cur}` to be non-negative.
-While negative value of :m:`P_{cur}` do not have meaning, in regards to comparing it to :m:`P_{liq}` negative value have the same effect as zero.
+While the negative value of :m:`P_{cur}` does not have meaning, in regards to comparing it to :m:`P_{liq}` negative value has the same effect as zero.

-The liquidation covenant case have to ensure that:
+The liquidation covenant case has to ensure that:

-- The current price level is below liquidation target price level (:m:`P_{liq}`)
+- The current price level is below the liquidation target price level (:m:`P_{liq}`)
 - The signature from Oracle was created after the contract setup
-- The signature from Oracle that attests the price data block is valid
+- The signature from Oracle that attests to the price data block is valid
 - The exact amount of Synth that was issued when the covenant utxo was created, is burned
 - The Issuer authorizes the liquidation

-To ensure these, the covenant have to check:
+To ensure these, the covenant has to check:

 - :m:`P_{cur} < P_{liq}`
 - :m:`t_{sig} >= t_{setup}`.